kumiori/irrevolutions/paper/paper.md

 $$\text{[Unilateral Stability]} \qquad E(y_t) \leq E(y_t + z), \quad \forall z \in V_0 \times K^+_0\qquad [1]$$

 Above, $T$ defines a horizon of events.
 The system is represented by its total energy $E$ and $X_t$ is the time-dependent space of admissible states.
 A generic element of $X_t$ contains a macroscopic field that can be externally driven (or controlled, e.g. via boundary conditions) and an internal field (akin to an internal degree of order).
 In the applications of fracture, the kinematic variable is a vector-valued displacement $u(x)$ and the degree of order $\alpha(x)$ controls the softening of the material.
-Irreversibility applies to the internal variable, hence an <abbr >irreversible-constrained</abbr> evolution is a mapping parametrised by $t$ such that $\alpha_t(x)$ is non-decreasing with respect to $t$. <ALB>The kinematic variable is subject to bilateral variations belonging to a linear subset of a Sobolev vector space $V_0$, whereas </ALB> ~~Remark that~~ the test space for the internal order parameter $K^+_0$ only contains positive fields owing to the irreversibility constraint.
+Irreversibility applies to the internal variable, hence an <abbr >irreversible-constrained</abbr> evolution is a mapping parametrised by $t$ such that $\alpha_t(x)$ is non-decreasing with respect to $t$. **The kinematic variable is subject to bilateral variations belonging to a linear subset of a Sobolev vector space $V_0$, whereas ** ~~Remark that~~ the test space for the internal order parameter $K^+_0$ only contains positive fields owing to the irreversibility constraint.
 The main difficulties are to correctly enforce unilateral constraints and to account for the changing nature of the space of variations.

 ## Software

 Our solvers are written in `Python` and are built on  `DOLFINx`, an expressive and performant parallel  distributed computing environment for solving partial differential equations using the finite element method [@dolfinx2023preprint].
 It enables us wrapping high-level functional mathematical constructs with full flexibility and control of the underlying linear algebra backend.
 We use PETSc [@petsc-user-ref], petsc4py [@dalcinpazklercosimo2011], SLEPc.EPS [@hernandez:2005-slepc], and dolfiny [@Habera:aa] for parallel scalability.

-Our solver's API receives an abstract energy functional, a user-friendly description of the state of the system <ALB>as a dictionary (u, alpha), whre the first elemnt is associated to the reversible field and the second to the irreversible component</ALB>, ~~its~~ <ALB>the</ALB> associated constraints <ALB>on the latter</ALB>, and the solver's parameters <ALB>(an example in the Appendix)</ALB>.
+Our solver's API receives an abstract energy functional, a user-friendly description of the state of the system **as a dictionary (u, alpha), whre the first elemnt is associated to the reversible field and the second to the irreversible component**, ~~its~~ **the** associated constraints **on the latter**, and the solver's parameters **(an example in the Appendix)**.
 Solvers can be instantiated calling
 ```
 solver = {Hybrid,Bifurcation,Stability}Solver(
       E,              # An energy (dolfinx.fem.form)